ScottBickish/fs-journal/quizzes/week08.md

 **3.** What command will ensure that your Vue code is compiled properly for deployment?
 <!-- enter you answer in the space below -->
 ```
+running npm i to make sure you have the proper packages installed.
 ```
 **4.** _______ are used to provide your application with specific data based on it's environment.
 For example: connections strings, private keys or port.
 Fill in the blank.
 <!-- enter you answer in the space below -->